GrimAnticheat/Grim/SECURITY.md

 ## Supported Versions

-Vulnerability must be reproducable on the latest grim commit.
+Vulnerability must be reproducible on the latest grim commit.

 ## Reporting a Vulnerability